Kuadrant/kuadrant-operator/README.md

 ### Installing Kuadrant

-Installing Kuadrant is two step procedure.
-Firstly, install the kuadrant operator and seconly, request a Kuadrant instance using the *Kuadrant* custom resource.
+Installing Kuadrant is a two-step procedure.
+Firstly, install the Kuadrant Operator and seconly, request a Kuadrant instance using the *Kuadrant* custom resource.

 #### 1. Install the Kuadrant Operator